Manage instances

 "*/mysql_log/slowlog/slowquery.log"

-After completing the search condition setup, you can view the search results in chart and log list formats.
+Once the search conditions are set, check results in both chart and log list formats.

 Use stored procedure

-You can view slow queries in a table through the default stored procedures provided by KakaoCloud MySQL.
+You can also query slow queries in tables using the default stored procedures provided by KakaoCloud MySQL.

-- If you use stored procedures, you cannot view slow queries via the KakaoCloud monitoring log explorer.
+- When using stored procedures, you cannot check slow queries through the KakaoCloud Monitoring log explorer.

 -

-Change the slow query and general log settings (
+Change the slow query and general log setting (log_output) using the configuration procedure.

 -